5 minute read · zero jargon

 How to Play Sudoku.
 A Beginner's Guide

 Sudoku, step by step.
-By the end of this page you'll be ready to start an easy puzzle without anxiety.
+By the end of this page you'll be ready to start an easy puzzle without anxiety, and you'll know what to do when you get stuck.

 1. Understand the grid